Moderate Nesting and Cross-Equatorial Asymmetry of Active Regions in Solar Cycle 24: Methods

 \section{Methods}

-We use HMI Carrington Rotation maps of the radial vector magnetic field, $B_r$, to visually identify the times and locations of strong active region magnetic flux.
-We plot the absolute value of $B_r$ between the latitudes of $0-30^{\circ}$, keeping the hemispheres separate in order to note the northern and southern hemisphere patterns.
-We downsample the Carrington longitude from 3600 to 360 pixels and mildly smooth the signal in latitude and longitude.
-Since the Sun rotates differentially with higher latitudes rotating slower than those close to the equator, the Carrington rate is only the value used to build the synoptic maps and not indicative of the rate at which magnetic features rotate.
+We use HMI Carrington Rotation maps of the radial vector magnetic field, $B_r$, for visualization and comparison purposes only (not quantitative identification of nests), in order to see the times and locations of strong active region magnetic flux and compare the sunspot number with the radial magnetic flux time series from HMI.
+We plot the sum of the absolute value of $B_r$ between the latitudes of $0-30^{\circ}$, in the top panel of Figures \ref{fig:N-nest-multi} and \ref{fig:S-nest-multi}, keeping the hemispheres separate in order to note the northern and southern hemisphere patterns.
+We downsample the Carrington longitude from 3600 to 360 pixels and use a 2-dimensional Gaussian smoothing with a FWHM of 7$^{\circ}$ in longitude and 2 Carrington rotations in time.
+Note that the quantitative analysis to identify nests uses data in the SPEAR catalog, and does not have any smoothing.
+Also, since the Sun rotates differentially with higher latitudes rotating slower than those close to the equator, the Carrington rate is used to build the synoptic maps but is not necessarily indicative of the rate at which magnetic features rotate.

-When using the SPEAR catalog to identify nests, we remove long-lived ARs that return to the front side of the Sun for a second or third time.
-We do this using a method developed by \citet{Yeates:2020} using flux transport models to estimate what a given AR rotating off the front side of the disk would look like upon its return.
-If the forward-modeled AR is a good match for the observed AR, then the observed AR NOAA number and SHARP number is listed as a returning sunspot and removed from being a possible candidate for a member of a nest.
+We used the SPEAR catalog to identify nests.
+ARs are recorded in the SPEAR catalog only once when they are closest to the central meridian.
+We remove long-lived ARs that return to the front side of the Sun for a second or third time.
+We remove returned ARs by first using a method developed by \citet{Yeates:2020} using flux transport models to estimate what a given AR rotating off the front side of the disk would look like upon its return.
+If the forward-modeled AR is a good match for the observed AR, then the observed AR NOAA number and SHARP number is listed as a returning sunspot in a separate file.
+The long-lived and returned ARs are then not allowed to be a member of any nest.

-To identify a nest, each AR is used as a starting data point, then nearby latitudes, longitudes and Carrington Rotations are searched to find other ARs that could be part of the nest given a certain rotation rate and nest definition.
+To identify a nest, each AR is used as a starting data point, then nearby latitudes ($\pm$7.5$^{\circ}$), longitudes ($\pm$5$^{\circ}$), and Carrington Rotations ($\pm$4 Carrington Rotations) are searched to find other ARs that could be part of the nest given a certain rotation rate and nest definition.
 If a rotation rate is specified that is different from the Carrington rate of 424.3427 nHz, then the search for ARs in time updates the search locations to be $\pm\Delta$longitude corresponding to the change in longitude per rotation that would correspond to that rotation rate.
 If an AR is identified in two nests, then those nests are merged.
 All frequencies in this paper are synodic, not sidereal.
 To convert to sidereal rates, add 31.6875 nHz to the synodic rate.

 To test the significance of our results in identifying nests, the longitudes of the regions in the SPEAR catalog are randomized for 10,000 trials and nests are identified for each trial.
 The time and latitude information of the ARs is not randomized.
 We record the number of ARs and the percent of flux found in nests within the randomized trials.
 The one, two and three sigma levels are then calculated for the 10,000 trials, assuming the random data contain no nests.
 Observational results with a percent flux value in nests above the two or three sigma levels in the randomized trials are noted.
 Nests are identified for a range of rotation rates.